-7.16 Initial terms of reference will be submitted to the Chair of the Board based on information known at the time.
+- 7.18 Initial terms of reference will be submitted to the Chair of the Board based on information known at the time.
 It should be noted that the terms of reference are a living document and not set in stone.
-They may need to be amended, in the light of new information, at any point during the course of an extended review.
-The
+They may need to be amended, in the light of new information, at any point during the course of a concise review.
+The Review Panel will have responsibility for agreeing any variation to the terms of reference. - 7.19 The final terms of reference (anonymised) will be included in the Report at the completion of the review. - 7.20 An exemplar of a terms of reference is included in Annex 2.